simplicitesoftware/documentation/docs/docs/integration/webservices/io-commandline.md

 Authentication
 --------------

-Access to the `/io` endpoint is granted by passing credentials the endpoint, which will be refered to with the `<credentials>` placeholder in the rest of this document.
+Access to the `/io` endpoint is granted by passing credentials the endpoint, which will be referred to with the `<credentials>` placeholder in the rest of this document.
 Those credentials can be of different types:

 - standard access: